Thermally activated nature of synchro-Shockley dislocations in Laves phases: Acknowledgments

 \section{Acknowledgments}

 The authors acknowledge financial support by the Deutsche Forschungsgemeinschaft (DFG) through the projects A02, A05 and C02 of the SFB1394 Structural and Chemical Atomic Complexity – From Defect Phase Diagrams to Material Properties, project ID 409476157.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 852096 FunBlocks).
+J.G. acknowledges funding from the French National Research Agency (ANR), Grant ANR-21-CE08-0001 (ATOUUM).
 Simulations were performed with computing resources granted by RWTH Aachen University under project (p0020267) and by the EXPLOR center of the Université de Lorraine and by the GENCI-TGCC (Grant 2020-A0080911390).

 \onecolumngrid

 \FloatBarrier

 \FloatBarrier